earthly/lib/rust/README.md

 Cargo subcommand and its arguments.
 Required

 #### `keep_fingerprints (false)`
-Do no remove source packages fingerprints.
+Do not remove source packages fingerprints.
 Use only when source packages have been `COPY`ed with `--keep-ts` option.

 Cargo caches compilations of packages in `target` folder based on their last modification timestamps.